 Critical CentOS java-1.6.0-openjdk Update

-Updated java-1.6.0-openjdk packages that fix several security issues are
+Updated java-1.6.0-openjdk packages that fix two security issues are now

 The Red Hat Security Response Team has rated this update as having critical